The Federal Pell Grant is a federally funded, need-based grant awarded by the U.S. Department of Education.

 - You can receive up to the equivalent of 12 full-time semesters of funding, per federal law.

-- In Fall 2018, 24% of full time undergraduate students at University of Illinois Urbana Champaign received a Pell grant to assist with their educational expenses.
+- In the 2019 – 2020 academic year, 23.4% of full-time undergraduate students at the University of Illinois Urbana Champaign received a Pell grant to assist with their educational expenses.